 A. Adults (+ 18 years old)

-3. Proof of residence status in Canada : Canadian citizenship certificate, copy front/back of the permanent resident card, work visa, student visa, visitor record of more than 1 year, etc. ;
+3. Proof of legal status in Canada: Canadian citizenship certificate, copy front/back of the permanent resident card, work visa, student visa, visitor record of more than 1 year, etc.;

-4. Proof of address (less than 6 months): copy of your driver's license (front and back) OR a recent water, gas, electricity or internet bill OR lease contract; [Please note: only the documents mentioned will be accepted] ;
+4. Proof of address (less than 6 months): copy of your driver's license (front and back) OR a recent water, gas, electricity or internet bill OR lease contract; [Please note: no other proof than those mentioned will be accepted] ;

-8. Only if you come from Belgium: proof that you were de-registered from the town hall registration (model 8).
-If you have not yet done so, you can ask your last municipality for the deletion by means of this form of declaration of departure, either in Dutch or in French (document to be sent to your last municipality) ;
+8. Only if you come from Belgium directly: proof that you were un-registered from your Belgian municipality ("model 8" form).
+If you have not done so yet, you can ask your last municipality to complete your unregistration by sending them a declaration of departure, either in Dutch or in French;

 B. Minors (- 18 years old)

-3. Proof of the minor’s residence status in Canada ;
+3. Proof of the minor’s legal status in Canada;

-6. Only if you come from Belgium: proof of de-registration from the town hall registration (model 8).
-If you have not yet done so, you can ask your last municipality for the deletion by means of this form of declaration of departure, either in Dutch or in French (document to be sent to your last municipality).
+6. Only if you come from Belgium directly: proof of your unregistration from your Belgian municipality's population registry ("model 8" form).
+If you have not done so yet, you can ask your last municipality to complete your unregistration by sending them a declaration of departure, either in Dutch or in French.

 For the registration of a new-born child, follow this link.